fabianschuiki/OpenSkyscraper/README.md

 Contributing
 ------------

-The OpenSkyscraper project is very young and doesn't have an extensive community yet.
-If you like the idea have some C/C++ or graphics skills or just want to contribute, please visit the [GitHub project site](http://github.com/fabianschuiki/OpenSkyscraper).
+**OpenSkyscraper needs you!** If you like the idea and have some C/C++ or graphics skills or just want to contribute, please visit the [GitHub project site](http://github.com/fabianschuiki/OpenSkyscraper).
+The easiest way to help writing source code is *forking* the project on GitHub and hacking in your stuff, then sending a pull request to the original repository. *Any help is highly appreciated!
+Ideas, thoughts, studies, graphics, code, everything!*